kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/2568-kubeadm-non-root-control-plane/README.md

 <!--
 Pick one of these and delete the rest.
 -->
-Note: the feature gate here is for `kubeadm` and not k8s components.
+Note: the feature gate here is for `kubeadm` and not the control-plane components.

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: kubeadmRootlessControlPlane